-Last year I gave up gluten.
-I cried for about 3 weeks and I was grumpy as hell. ( a common side-effect of giving up wheat )
+A few years ago, I gave up gluten.
+I cried for about 3 month and I was grumpy as hell. ( a common side-effect of giving up wheat )

 When I finally mastered going gluten-free, I walked away 15lbs lighter without doing anything at all.
 In fact, I was off my feet for a few weeks of that.

 The more I thought about how often I turned to carbs like pasta, bread, or flour-based sauces as a staple in my diet, the more frustrated I was with my base recipes that I not only ate regularly but also served to my family.
 It wasn't easy.
 But I started learning more about easy swaps for gluten that are so easy and budget-friendly, and now I have a huge stack of recipes that I love and I can't wait to share with my readers.